Deploys a TripleO undercloud

 When working on a virtual environment, infrared can use a pre-made undercloud image to quickly set up an environment.
 To use this feature, simply run:

-ir tripleo-undercloud --quickstart-restore yes
+ir tripleo-undercloud --snapshot-restore yes

 Upgrade is discovering current Undercloud version and upgrade it to the next major one.
 To upgrade Undercloud run the following command: